Edward L. Hearn: European work

 Hearn declined another term as Supreme Knight, but retired from the insurance industry in 1910 so that he could work full-time with the Knights of Columbus.
 During and after the Knights' efforts in World War I, Hearn became the Knights' Overseas Commissioner, overseeing the order's support of the troops and post-war rehabilitation work.

 He was also called upon by the Vatican to oversee several charitable works, including the Knights' project to build playgrounds for children in Rome.
 This request came at the personal request of Pope Benedict XV, who was worried about Protestant churches who were moving into Rome, dedicating churches on the "Anniversary of the Downfall of Papal Power," and setting up athletic facilities with the intent of converting the young people of Rome.
 Benedict's successor, Pope Pius XI, insisted that the facilities be open to all regardless of religion, a prospect which pleased Hearn, and donated a parcel of land for the project, that he could see from his apartment in the Vatican.

 As Hearn was preparing to shut down the Order's work in Europe in the early 1920s, he reported back that Pope Benedict's request came as a surprise to him.
 Following the request, he proposed that the Knights should establish a headquarters in Rome where English speaking tourists could be received and at least two athletic fields with showering facilities to be overseen by Italians.
 The Board approved Hearn's requests and awarded him an initial salary of $6,000 a year, which was later increased to $10,000 a year.

 Several years later, amid tensions between the Italian government and the Vatican, comments attributed to Hearn in a Paris newspaper caused the Vatican to ask the Knights to recall Hearn back to the United States.
 Hearn, who had already announced his intention to retire following the completion of a project in Rome, returned to the United States in the early 1930s.
 Upon his return, the Board authorized a temporary salary of $5,000 a year for Hearn to work as a consultant to the Order.

 Personal life and later years

-Hearn was honored with the Order of St. Sylvester, Order of St. Gregory the Great, Order of Malta, and the Order of St. Pius IX.
+Hearn was honored with the Order of St. Sylvester, Order of St. Gregory the Great, Order of Malta, and the Order of Bl.
+Pius IX.
 He was created a Papal count by Pope Pius XI in 1926.
 France awarded him the Legion of Honor and Belgium decorated him with the Order of Leopold II.
 He was also a Privy Chamberlain of the Order of the Sword and the Cape.

 With his wife, Mary (née Healey), Hearn had one son and one daughter.
 After stepping down as Supreme Knight, he moved to Mamaroneck, New York.

-Hearn died July 12, 1945, in Mamaroneck.
-He was buried at St. Peter's Cemetery in Great Barrington, Massachusetts.
+Hearn died July 12, 1945, in Mamaroneck, and is interred at St. Peter's Cemetery in Great Barrington, Massachusetts.
 The gravesite was restored and a plaque was added in 1990.